sakuro/exprify/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+### Example tasks

+The following tasks are available for working with examples:

+- `rake examples:spec` - Run the example specs
+- `rake examples:run` - Run all transformer examples

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/sakuro/exprify.